seank0h/Seung-ee-Kkaebi/README.md

 ### Handling with Errors

-- 시선의 높이가 다를때 : Oculus 바닥 높이 설정을 다시 해주야합니다. 적합한 위치는 teleport toggle이 머리 높이에 와야합니다.
+- When the height of the VR gaze is different from real height : You need to set the Oculus floor height again.
+The appropriate location should be the teleport toggle at the head height.

-- 손이 안나오거나 오류가 있을 때 : Normally restarting the VR game will solve the problem.
-However, sometimes restarting the oculus is @!
+- Trouble with Oculus hand-tracking system : Normally restarting the VR game in Unity will solve the problem.
+If this doesn't work, you need to restart the Oculus Quest 2.

-- VR 시점에서 NPC가 보이지 않을 때 : Restart Game in both platform.
-Please check the connection with Internet. stable
+- If you don't see NPCs moving in VR scene : Restart the Game in both platform.
+Please check the internet connection and use stable Wi-Fi.

-- If you restart game 한쪽에서, 그러면 다른 쪽도 꼭 재실행을 해주어야 합니다.
+If you restart the game from one side, others have to restart the game too.
+Please aware of this when you play our demo.
+If there is an question, feel free to ask!
+Thank you!